Securing Kubernetes With Anchore

 Start By Securing Your Pipeline

-Anchore is deployed as part of the CI/CD pipeline to scan container images as they are built, validating these images against user defined policies.
-These policies can include checks on security vulnerabilities, package whitelists, blacklists, configuration file contents, presence of credentials in image, manifest changes, exposed ports or other user defined checks.
-Only if the images pass these policy checks are they allowed to continue to the next stage of the build pipeline and then into the container registry used by Kubernetes.
+Anchore is deployed as part of the CI/CD pipeline to scan container images as they are built, validating them against user defined policies.
+These policies can include checks on security vulnerabilities, package whitelists, blacklists, configuration file contents, presence of credentials, manifest changes, exposed ports or other user-defined checks.
+Once a repository is scanned, Anchore monitors it for updates and rescans as necessary.

-Anchore can be integrated with Kubernetes using an admission controller that communicates with the Anchore Engine before running a container to ensure that the container image is compliant with the organization’s policies.
-Anchore uses native Kubernetes APIs and does not require any configuration changes or software installed on the host – no Docker plugins or privileged containers are required.
+Anchore can be integrated with Kubernetes using an admission controller to prevent insecure deployments or using a read-only agent to verify running instances.
+Anchore uses native Kubernetes APIs and does not require any configuration changes or privileged containers to be installed.